sap-tutorials/Tutorials/tutorials/abap-environment-event-enablement-consumption/abap-environment-event-enablement-consumption.md

       ![create](3-6.png)

   4. Go back to your channel and scroll down to **Event Metadata** and save the metadata as a `.json` file for further usage.
-This specification file contains all metadata of the event like how the payload looks like, what kind of types are there, etc.
+This specification file contains all metadata of the event.

     ![create](3-7.png)